 While you might believe you can trust the oil company to produce accurate investigation results, always remember that the oil company aims to protect its profits, which means avoiding liability.
 These companies have insurers and legal teams representing them following an accident, and these professionals are ready to help avoid liability whenever possible.
 They have resources to avoid payouts to injury victims, and you need resources of your own in the form of a San Antonio oil rig accident lawyer.

 To hold an oil company accountable for explosions and resulting injuries, you must establish negligence on the part of another party, such as the captain or company that ignored safety protocols.
-Sometimes, it is the manufacturer of a defective piece of equipment that should be liable for an explosion or oil rig accident, and proving defective manufacturing can be a highly technical and complex task.
+Sometimes, you should hold the manufacturer of defective equipment liable for an explosion or oil rig accident, but proving defective manufacturing is a highly technical and complex task.

 Anyone injured in any capacity in an oil-related accident needs a lawyer who has in-depth knowledge of the industry.